By using this site, you agree to the Privacy Policy and Terms of Use.

 Via Wi-Fi

-• After downloading and installing the application, open it on both the devices
+• Open the app on both devices

 Via USB

-iOS
+iOS (iPhone)

 Android